git-disl/TOG/README.md

 ```
 @inproceedings{chow2020adversarial,
   title={Adversarial Objectness Gradient Attacks in Real-time Object Detection Systems},
-  author={Chow, Ka-Ho and Liu, Ling and Loper, Margaret and Emre Gursoy, Mehmet and Truex, Stacey and Wei, Wenqi and Wu, Yanzhao},
+  author={Chow, Ka-Ho and Liu, Ling and Loper, Margaret and Bae, Juhyun and Emre Gursoy, Mehmet and Truex, Stacey and Wei, Wenqi and Wu, Yanzhao},
   booktitle={IEEE International Conference on Trust, Privacy and Security in Intelligent Systems, and Applications},
   year={2020}
 }